autumnssuns/qiba-marp/src/Module 9 Business Relations/Interview Report.md

 <small class='text-xs'>

-- **Clarity and Honesty**: Always communicate clearly and be transparent.
+- ==Clarity and Honesty==: Always communicate clearly and be transparent.
 Ensure that information is conveyed in a straightforward manner and be honest in all interactions.

-- **Active Listening**: Pay close attention to what others are saying.
+- ==Active Listening==: Pay close attention to what others are saying.
 This shows respect and helps in understanding their needs and concerns.

-- **Seek Feedback**: Regularly ask for feedback to understand how you can improve.
+- ==Seek Feedback==: Regularly ask for feedback to understand how you can improve.
 This shows that you value others' opinions and are committed to personal and professional growth.

-- **Show Empathy**: Understand and acknowledge the feelings and perspectives of others.
+- ==Show Empathy==: Understand and acknowledge the feelings and perspectives of others.
 This helps in building stronger, more supportive relationships.

-- **Confidentiality**: Respect the confidentiality of sensitive information, whether it's personal, professional, or related to your work.
+- ==Confidentiality==: Respect the confidentiality of sensitive information, whether it's personal, professional, or related to your work.

-- And at last, a simple smile and say **G’day or acknowledge** them.
+- And at last, a simple smile and say ==G’day or acknowledge== them.

 </small>